On the arithmetic of polynomial semidomains: Preliminaries

 \begin{definition} We say that a semiring $S$ is a \emph{semidomain} provided that $S$ is a subsemiring of an integral domain. \end{definition}

 Let $S$ be a semidomain.
 Then $(S \setminus \{0\}, \cdot)$ is a monoid, which we denote by $S^*$ and call the \emph{multiplicative monoid} of $S$.
-In Example~\ref{ex:semiring not integral}, we show a semiring $S$ that is not a semidomain but still $(S \setminus \{0\}, \cdot)$ is a monoid.
-In order to reuse notation from ring theory, we refer to the units of $(S,+)$ as invertible elements, so that we can refer to the units of the multiplicative monoid $S^*$ simply as \emph{units} of $S$ without the risk of ambiguity.
+In Example~\ref{ex:semiring not integral}, we show a semiring that is not a semidomain but still its subset of nonzero elements is a multiplicative monoid.
+In order to reuse notation from ring theory, we refer to the units of the monoid $(S,+)$ as \emph{invertible elements} of the semidomain $S$, so that we can refer to the units of the multiplicative monoid~$S^*$ simply as \emph{units} of $S$, avoiding any risk of ambiguity.
 Also, following standard notation from ring theory, we let $S^\times$ denote the group of units of $S$, letting $\uu(S)$ refer to the additive group of invertible elements of $S$.
-In addition, we write $\mathcal{A}(S)$ instead of $\mathcal{A}(S^*)$ for the set of atoms of the multiplicative monoid $S^*$ (we never consider in this paper the set of atoms of the additive monoid of a semidomain).
-Finally, for $b,c \in S$ such that $b$ divides~$c$ in~$S^*$, we write $b \mid_S c$ (instead of $b \mid_{S^*} c$).
+In addition, we write $\mathcal{A}(S)$ instead of $\mathcal{A}(S^*)$ for the set of atoms of the multiplicative monoid~$S^*$ (in this paper, we do not consider the set of atoms of the additive monoid of a semidomain, except briefly in Example~\ref{ex:power series extensions}).
+Finally, for any $b,c \in S$ such that $b$ divides~$c$ in~$S^*$, we write $b \mid_S c$ instead of $b \mid_{S^*} c$, and the term (greatest, maximal) common divisor in the context of semidomains are to be understood in the multiplicative monoid $S^*$.

 For the next example, we need the following lemma.

 \begin{lemma} For a semiring $S$, the following conditions are equivalent. \begin{enumerate} \item[(a)] $S$ is a semidomain.